Quantum-geometric thermal conductivity of superconductors: Mean-field Hamiltonian and grand potential

-where $e_{i,m}^{(n)}(\vv{k}) = \braket{\psi_m(\vv{k})}{\partial_{k_i} \psi_n(\vv{k})}$ is the usual Wilczek-Zee connection in momentum space. \sectionl{Mean-field Hamiltonian and grand potential} Denote by $U(\vv{k},\vv{k}')$ an attractive effective two-particle interaction and consider a time-reversal symmetric (TRS) single-particle Hamiltonian $K(\vv{k})$.
-We introduce an external gravitomagnetic vector potential $\vvv{\lambda}$ within the single-particle Hamiltonian $K(\vv{k},\vvv{\lambda})$ by performing the gravitomagnetic Peierls substitution stated in Eq.~\eqref{eq:gravitomagnetic-peierls}.
-Then, after a Hubbard-Stratonovich transformation and saddle-point approximation, the BCS mean-field Hamiltonian coupled to an external gravitomagnetic vector potential $\vvv{\lambda}$ is given by
+Denote by $U(\vv{k},\vv{k}')$ an attractive effective two-particle interaction and consider a time-reversal symmetric (TRS) single-particle Hamiltonian $K(\vv{k})$.
+We introduce an external gravitomagnetic vector potential $\vvv{\uplambda}$ within the single-particle Hamiltonian $K(\vv{k},\vvv{\uplambda})$ by performing the gravitomagnetic Peierls substitution stated in Eq.~\eqref{eq:gravitomagnetic-peierls}.
+Then, after a Hubbard-Stratonovich transformation and saddle-point approximation, the BCS mean-field Hamiltonian coupled to an external gravitomagnetic vector potential $\vvv{\uplambda}$ is given by